HenrysCat/FileAudit/README.md

 # FileAudit

 FileAudit is a small internal PHP dashboard for storing and searching Windows file audit events.
-Phase 1 uses plain PHP, MariaDB, PDO, and no external dependencies.
+It uses plain PHP, MariaDB, PDO, and no external dependencies.

 ## Install on Debian